The Amalga Scooter Club

 Mark Scarrett, Littlestone Close, Beckenham

-The Littlestone Close car park is where Marlon re-sprayed my SX 200 sonic blue, with painstakingly designed wavy Union Jack side panels.
+The Littlestone Close car park is where Marlon re-sprayed my SX 200 sonic blue, with painstakingly designed wavy Union flag side panels.
 As a finishing touch he replaced the old Ancillotti seat with a leopard print covered Sidewinder.
 I worked as a trainee house painter in Westerham, and rode from St Paul's Cray everyday.
 Never have I enjoyed a journey to work more.
-Flying on cheap two-stroke and adrenalin, through brilliant summer mornings - turning plenty of heads along the way.
-I rode in Marlon's slipstream - a reflection of him, but ten years later.
+Flying along on cheap two-stroke and adrenalin, through brilliant summer mornings - turning plenty of heads along the way.
+I rode in Marlon's slipstream, a reflection of him, but ten years later.

 Sonic-blue SX 200